NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/04_verification.md

 to your personal Github account and complete the exercises in that repo.
 (For design log purposes, this cloned repo will be the one you link to.)

-The toolchain has already been setup for you for all the exercises.
+The toolchain has already been set up for you for all the exercises.
 It uses techniques you have not been introduced to yet so don't be concerned if you don't understand all of it.
 You can build the simulations using the techniques from the [Week 1 Onboarding Lab](02_cmake.md).